yehorhromadskyi/FlexLayout/README.md

 # FlexLayout

-The original Java project for Android: https://github.com/google/flexbox-layout
+The original Java project for Android: https://github.com/google/flexbox-layout/blob/master/README.md

-Current binding library can be used with `RecyclerView`:
+Current binding library can be used similar to a native one, for example with `RecyclerView`:

 ``` c#
 recyclerView.SetLayoutManager(new FlexboxLayoutManager(this));